puppetlabs/puppet-docs/source/guides/style_guide.markdown

     If you have to choose between two equally effective alternatives, pick the more readable one.
 While this is subjective, if you can read your own code three months from now, it's a great start.
+In particular, code that generates readable diffs is highly prefered.

 2. **Scoping and simplicity are key.**